An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Acknowledgments

-\begin{small} \textbf{Acknowledgments}: H. Ji is partially supported by the National Natural Science Foundation of China (Grants Nos.
-11701291 and 11801281) and the Natural Science Foundation of Jiangsu Province (Grant No. BK20200848); F. Wang is partially supported by the National Natural Science Foundation of China (Grant Nos.
-12071227 and 11871281) and the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 20KJA110001); J. Chen is partially supported by the National Natural Science Foundation of China (Grant Nos.
-11871281, 11731007 and 12071227); Z. Li is partially supported by a Simons grant (No. 633724). \end{small}
+H. Ji was partially supported by the National Natural Science Foundation of China (Grants Nos.
+11701291, 12101327 and 11801281) and the Natural Science Foundation of Jiangsu Province (Grant No. BK20200848); F. Wang was partially supported by the National Natural Science Foundation of China (Grant Nos.
+12071227 and 11871281) and the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 20KJA110001); J. Chen was partially supported by the National Natural Science Foundation of China (Grant Nos.
+11871281, 11731007 and 12071227); Z. Li was partially supported by a Simons grant (No. 633724).